friedmanroy/friedmanroy.github.io/_BML/9_kernel_regression.md

 </p>
 </div>
 <div class="caption">
     Figure 4: Examples of the subset of regressors method (SRM).
-Blue dots represent the _active set_; the blue line is the approximation learned with the particular active set, while the black, dashed line is the true MMSE prediction.
+Blue dots represent the active set; the blue line is the approximation learned with the particular active set, while the black, dashed line is the true MMSE prediction.
 Using SRM, even the prediction with very few points is already much more accurate than the SDM we saw before.
 However, notice that the learned variance is incorrect in areas far from the active set.
 </div>
 <br>